Shawiizz/Shawiizz/README.md

 ### Discover some projects I created/to which I contributed

 - :fire: I created with a friend a social network app called [**Pluméo**](https://github.com/Shawiizz/Plumeo) (currently private)
-- :star: I'm working on a project called [**Mohist**](https://github.com/MohistMC/Mohist)
+- :star: I'm working on a project called [**Mohist**](https://github.com/MohistMC/Mohist), a powerful Minecraft server software implementing Bukkit/Spigot/Paper APIs on top of Forge.
-  - Mohist is a combination of Forge + Bukkit/Spigot/Paper APIs to make Minecraft plugins and mods working together.
 - :zap: I created [**ShaLibUpdate**](https://github.com/Shawiizz/ShaLibUpdate), a java project to update files from a server.
-- :comet: And I also made a NodeJS project called **[GitHub Auto Pull](https://github.com/Shawiizz/github-auto-pull)** that automatically syncs your git (online) project to a local folder.
+- :comet: I also created a NodeJS project called **[GitHub Auto Pull](https://github.com/Shawiizz/github-auto-pull)** that automatically syncs your git (online) project to a local folder.

 ---